-- 4.41 Proposals for non-minerals or non-waste development within 250m of a safeguarded facility, which do not fall under clauses 1 and 2 of Policy DM 8 will need to be accompanied by information, including incorporation of appropriate mitigation measures, to demonstrate that the proposed development is not incompatible with the safeguarded site.
-The applicant should demonstrate that: - impacts that may legitimately arise from the activities taking place at the safeguarded facilities (e.g. noise, dust, light air emissions and odour) would not be experienced to an unacceptable level by occupants of the proposed development (and potentially also lead to constraints being imposed on the safeguarded facility in the future); and - Mitigation measures have been considered where necessary, for example through the design (e.g. noise insulation) and orientation of the proposed buildings, to minimise disruption to the users of the development; and - vehicle access to and from the safeguarded facility would not be constrained by the development proposed. - 4.42 Planning applications that do not satisfactorily demonstrate the above will attract an objection from the County Council on safeguarding grounds of incompatibility and causing unacceptable encroachment.
+- 4.37 Notwithstanding the exemptions to safeguarding provided by clauses 1 to 7 of Policy DM 8, all proposals for non-minerals and waste development (including temporary developments) within 250m of safeguarded facilities would need to be accompanied by information to demonstrate that they are not incompatible in that: - impacts that may legitimately arise from the activities taking place at the safeguarded facilities (e.g. noise, dust, light and air emissions) would not be experienced to an unacceptable level by occupants of the proposed development (and potentially also lead to constraints being imposed on the operation in the future); - vehicle access to and from the safeguarded facility would not be constrained by the development proposed. - 4.38 Planning applications that do not satisfactorily demonstrate the above would receive an objection from the County Council on the grounds of incompatibility and causing unacceptable encroachment.
 In the determination of such proposals, the need for the development will need to be weighed against the need to retain the safeguarded facility, the scale of potential impact and the objectives and policies of the development plan as a whole.
-If the development can be accepted as not incompatible with the safeguarded facility, the clauses within DM8 do not need to be satisfied. - 4.43 An example of the consequences of not considering the compatibility of the development is the case between the Port of London Authority (PLA) and a collection of mineral wharf operators in Greenwich vs. London Borough of Greenwich and the Greenwich Millennium village.
-The PLA and interested parties commenced Judicial Review of the London Borough of Greenwich decision to permit residential development in the proximity of safeguarded wharves.
-The LPA recognised that they had not considered the incompatibility issue in their decision making appropriately.
-This has resulted in the development having to be retrofitted with noise abatement measures to mitigate the impact that was not recognised and assessed when the application was first submitted13.